-Although the foreign tax credit can help with foreign Social Security taxes paid to nontotalization countries, it applies only to U.S. citizens with foreign-sourced income (income is sourced to the location where the work is done).
+Although the foreign tax credit can help with foreign Social Security taxes paid to countries without a totalization agreement, it applies only to U.S. citizens with foreign-sourced income (income is sourced to the location where the work is done).
 Since a foreign person working in the U.S. will have U.S.-sourced income, the foreign tax credit won’t be of any help to that worker.

 Totalization agreements are a partial solution

 To address these complications, many nations have developed totalization agreements.
 These agreements focus on Social Security contributions and distributions.
 They aren’t the same as income tax treaties, which focus only on income taxes and sometimes estate and gift taxes.

 So far, the U.S. has signed 25 totalization agreements, mostly with developed European nations.
 Essentially, the agreements:

 - Cover most cross-border situations and outline which nation the worker should pay Social Security taxes to.

 - Require workers to obtain a certificate of coverage from one nation’s Social Security department to provide to the other nation’s department.